davidalber/geneagrapher/README.md

 the starting nodes for the graph you want to build.

 ### Traversal Directions
-For each starting node, you have the choice of having Geneagrapher traverse in the advisor direction, the descendant (i.e., student) direction, or both.
+For each starting node, you instruct Geneagrapher to traverse in the advisor direction, the descendant (i.e., student) direction, or both.
 For example, if you want to build the graph of a mathematician and all of their students, you would specify the descendant traversal direction for that starting node.

 ### Syntax
 When running Geneagrapher, you provide starting nodes on the command